AndrejOrsula/omtp_course/README.md

 ## Acknowledgment
 This repository contains several packages that were not developed by the authors of this project.
-The original authors of the ROS packages, which were ported to ROS 2, are listed under the corresponding `package.xml` manifests.
+The original authors of the ROS packages are listed under the corresponding `package.xml` manifests.

 ## License